 I am in love with our bathroom faucet.
 Is that weird?

 The devil is in the details.
 The brass Chinese hardware transformed these Home Depot cabinets into exactly what I was aiming for.

 The view of our cozy clinic & shoppe from outside.
 We still need to get signage.

 Before and after of the reception area.
 What a difference, right??

 Before and after of the front of the shoppe.
 I love coming to work each day.
 It feels so good just to be here.

-Tags: apothecary, Chinese Medicine Clinic, herbal apothecary, herbal pharmacy, pharmacy, renovations, TCM Clinic
+Tags: apothecary, Chinese Medicine Clinic, herbal apothecary, herbal pharmacy, keep, pharmacy, renovations, TCM Clinic

 Topics: Business, Miscellaneous, News & Events